IT'S ALL ABOUT SAVING LIVES

 JULIUS IS AVAILABLE FOR ADOPTION

-WEEKLY PROMPT: WEEK FOUR
+WEEKLY PROMPT: WEEK 6

 Please explain why you chose this number